thousandbrainsproject/tbp.monty/rfcs/extended_goal_state_functionality.md

  - Optionally, `Monty` may be equipped with additional `lm_to_gss` and `sm_to_gss` connectivity matrices to support more complex routing pathways, but this is not an immediate need.

 ### `MotorSystem`
  - Will be initialized with any number of policies.
+As before, these will all be model-free.
  - Will perform policy/action selection based on a given goal state.
 Note that a goal state may not always be set, in which case it is expected that an appropriate model-free policy will be selected to produce an action.

 ### `GoalState`